atnseattle/WindowsVisualizationTool/README.md

 2. Navigate to inside the "standalone" folder.
 3. Attach the two USB cables of your DevKit2 and connect them to your PC.
 4. Power on the DevKit2.
-5. It will take approximately a minute for Windows to install a USB HID device along with the Cypress FX3 USB driver.
+5. It will take approximately a minute for Windows to install and enumerate both an HID and UVC class drivers for the DevKit2.
-6. Verify that the FX3 driver has been installed by viewing the Windows Device Manager.
-The FX3 will present itself as an "Imaging device".
+6. Verify that an image driver has been installed by viewing the Windows Device Manager.
+Under the "Imaging Device" you should see "FX3".

 ### Running

-The Visualization Tool is now ready to be executed once the FX3 driver has been installed.
+The Visualization Tool is now ready to be executed once the UVC driver has been installed.
 Run the tool by double-clicking on "pcl_phoenix_gui_sdk.exe".
 A console window will start up and display status messages.
 The main application will be displayed in a separate GUI window.